Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/03-endpoint-detection.md

-# Phase 3 — Endpoint Detection and Response
+# Phase 3 - Endpoint Detection and Response

 **Lab phase:** Endpoint Security
 **Tool:** Microsoft Defender for Endpoint
-**Tables:** `DeviceInfo`, `DeviceProcessEvents`, `DeviceFileEvents`, `DeviceRegistryEvents`, `DeviceNetworkEvents`, `DeviceEvents`
+**Tables:** `DeviceInfo`, `DeviceProcessEvents`, `DeviceFileEvents`, `DeviceRegistryEvents`, `DeviceNetworkEvents`, `DeviceEvents.`
 **Techniques:** T1059.001 (PowerShell), T1547.001 (Registry Run Keys), ASR rule validation

 These queries were built to investigate the `mydfir` test endpoint after onboarding it to Defender for Endpoint and running Atomic Red Team simulations.

 The most important lesson from this phase: endpoint telemetry is powerful but context-dependent.
-A PowerShell execution looks identical whether it belongs to a legitimate administrator or an attacker using stolen credentials.
-That ambiguity is the problem that the cross-domain queries in Phase 4 solve — and why endpoint analysis alone is never enough.
+A PowerShell execution looks identical whether it belongs to a legitimate administrator or an attacker using stolen credentials and that ambiguity is the problem that the cross-domain queries in Phase 4 solve — and why endpoint analysis alone is never enough.

 ---

-## Query 3.1 — Device Overview
+## Query 3.1 - Device Overview

 Run this immediately after onboarding any device.
 Check its risk level, onboarding status, and who is currently logged on before running any detections.